sentclose/sentc-docs/docs/guide/e2ee/file.md

 ## Download and decrypt a file

-To download a file, simply use its file ID.
+To download a file, use its file ID.
 The file key may be encrypted using either another created key or a group key.
 The file creator will always provide you with the master key ID.